shayanabdulkarimkhan/book-recommendation-system/README.md

 ## Problem Overview

-A startup is planning on launching a books care package mmonthly subscription system where the user will be deliverd 5 books every quarter.
+A startup is planning on launching a books care package monthly subscription system where the user will be delivered 5 books every quarter.
 The user will have the option to return whichever books they do not intend to keep within 7 days of receiving.
 Therefore it is crucial to ensure that the books delivered match the customer's preference otherwise returns can cause significant losses.

 The intention is to use the ratings that users have given previous books to compute the 5 books that will be delivered.
 The task s to build a recommendation system that can take in certain features of the user and their history of book ratings and recommend the Top 5 books for that user.